fsciortino/Aurora/docs/params.rst

 Note the distinction between the energy of recycled neutrals is relevant only for recycling from the main wall; indeed, since neutrals recycled from the divertor wall are assumed to directly enter the divertor neutrals reservoir, the energy at which the latter are emitted loses significance.

-The following sketch summarizes the operating principles of the advanced plasma-wall interaction model.
+The following sketch summarizes the operating principles of the full plasma-wall interaction model.

 .. figure:: figs/aurora_model_PWI_advanced.png
     :align: center
     :width: 900
-    :alt: Advanced PWI model.
+    :alt: Full PWI model.
 This holds for both main and divertor walls
     :figclass: align-center

-    Advanced PWI model.
+    Full PWI model.
 This holds for both main and divertor walls

 Pumping
 -------